77th Writers Guild of America Awards

 The 77th Writers Guild of America Awards was held on February 15, 2025, to honor the best writing in film, television and radio of 2024.
 The nominations were announced on January 15, 2025.
 The Writers Guild originally scheduled to announce the nominations on January 9, but they postponed them twice due to the series of wildfires affecting Southern California.

 Winners and nominees

-Winners will be listed first, highlighted in boldface.
+Winners are listed first in boldface.